 On the website Erowid, one user describes his use of Dramamine.
 He states, “Weirdly enough, the bizarre truth about these OTC medications is that they are very powerful psychoactive drugs when taken in sufficient quantities.”

 Dopamine is the chemical in the brain that causes people to feel happy.
-It’s typically experienced whenever something good happens, such as having a good meal.
+It’s typically released whenever something good happens, such as having a good meal.
+Once it’s released, your brain is signaled to feel happy or relaxed.
 This chemical plays a critical role in forming addictions.

 When someone abuses medications like Dramamine, the result is an increase in the brain’s dopamine levels.
 That increase leads to feelings of euphoria, and people tend to want to repeat the action to get that feeling again.

 After some time has passed with repeated use of Dramamine, the abuser’s brain goes through significant changes.
 It is no longer able to produce dopamine on its own, and it relies on the drug for that job.
-This is why so many people state that they do not feel like themselves of they are not using.
+This is why so many people state that they do not feel like themselves if they are not using.
+That’s also why it can be so hard to quit - your body has physically forgotten how to feel happy without the drug.

-Dramamine may be an OTC drug, but it is highly addictive when it is abused.
-Also, there is no definite timeframe of when the addiction might occur.
+Dramamine may be an over the counter medication, but it is highly addictive when it is abused.
+Also, there is no definite timeline of when the addiction might occur.
 It is different for everyone.

-The number of people using over the counter medications in our country is quite alarming.
+The number of people using and abusing over the counter medications in our country is quite alarming.
 Statistics tell us that:

 It is shocking how many people are using these medications.
 But these numbers also indicate that the amount of people abusing them must be high as well.
 The Journal of the American Board of Family Medicine provides the following statistics: